riosventosalucas/YouTubeClone/README.md

 # Important!
-I had to generate a new SSL certificate because the one that was in certs folder did not allow me to open the site with chrome, firefox and others that I tested.
-It is issued for a own domain , which is: guiait.com.ar
+I generated a new SSL certificate, because the previous one didn't allow me to open the webapp.
+I tried it with chrome, firefox, etc. It is issued for my own domain , which is: guiait.com.ar

 Hi !